u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/layout.rst

    * - data-img
      - The thumbnail of the custom template shown in the templates selection on the Website Builder

-Now you have to explicitly define that you want to use your custom template in the Odoo SASS variables.
+Now you have to explicitly define that you want to use your custom template in the Thrive Bureau ERP SASS variables.

 .. code-block:: scss